Dry Throat: Common Causes & How to Treat It

 2. Dry air or air conditioning

-Very dry air can cause to less moisture in the throat, leading to a dry and irritated throat.
-Dry conditions can also cause a dry cough, post-nasal drip and hoarseness.
+Very dry air reduces moisture in the throat and can make it feel dry and irritated.
+This dryness may also lead to a dry cough, post-nasal drip, and hoarseness.

-What to do: Ideally, you should avoid air conditioned spades and exposure to dry environments.
+How to treat: Ideally, you should avoid air conditioned spades and exposure to dry environments.
 You can also relieve symptoms by drinking more water and using a humidifier in dry rooms.

 3. Sleeping with your mouth open